 Most recently Mr. Kirsch:

-- Obtained a reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds that plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
+- Obtained a reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds that the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.

 - Obtained dismissal from the bench after oral argument of a complaint against Merck challenging its tax disclosures.
+(Mr. Kirsch will argue the appeal in October 2017.)

 On behalf of Corvex Management and The Related Companies, Mr. Kirsch was also the lead trial lawyer in a two-week arbitration (the result of which was publicly disclosed) that resulted in invalidating all the material anti-shareholder defenses of CommonWealth REIT, whose Trustees Corvex/Related ultimately removed in a consent solicitation.
 Many major media outlets described the outcome as a "major victory" for Corvex/Related.